philngo/philngo.me/articles/100-percent-test-coverage.md

 4. **Always restore 100% coverage when adding new code, preferably by adding new tests, but otherwise by adding an ignore marker.** This habit shouldn't be too tricky if starting from 100% coverage, because the exact lines which aren't covered should be reported and easily visible in the line by line coverage report.
 5. **Whenever you want to see or increase your "true" test coverage, temporarily configure the coverage counter to disable the ignores when counting coverage.** Often this can be done with a CLI flag.
 This mode should correspond with the coverage on the project before systematically adding ignore markers.
 Alternatively, if you're only interested in developing tests and increasing coverage for one relevant part of the code, you can just edit the coverage ignore statements for that section of the code base.
 6. **(Optional) If you want to keep the original metric, permanently configure high level metrics (e.g, badges) to disable the ignores.** This may help eliminate any lingering feeling that this is cheating.
 If you do this, local tests should still be configured to respect the ignore markers.
-7. Document in your contributing guide that this strategy is being used and inform contributors of the reasons behind it, and how to work with it.
+7. Document in your contributing guide that this strategy is being used and inform contributors of the reasons behind it and how to work with it.

 I call this the “fake it ‘til you make it” approach to 100% test coverage.
-It’s not true 100% test coverage, it's more like “100% coverage of the parts I intended to test”, which is a better standard to be shooting for anyway.
+It’s not true 100% test coverage, it's more like “100% coverage of the parts I intended to test”, but I think that's a better standard to be shooting for anyway.

 I recently implemented this strategy on three of my most active repositories, and I have found it to be an unequivocal improvement.
 I and the other developers I work with find that: